issp-center-dev/H-wave/docs/en/source/uhfk/tutorial/tu-index.rst

 ``[file.input]`` subsection contains settings on the directory for the input files by ``path_to_input``, and the filename for the initial configuration by ``initial``.
-If it is not specified, a random configuration will be generated.
+If the latter is not specified, a random configuration will be generated.

 ``[file.input.interaction]`` subsection contains a list of files associated with the geometry information and the interactions distinguished by the keywords.